 Cons of Ivory Silk Lilac Tree

-Ivory Silk Lilac Trees sure are pretty with their white blooms and moderate to fast growth rate; they’re low-maintenance too.
+Ivory Silk Lilac Trees sure are pretty with their white blooms and moderate growth rate; they’re low-maintenance too.
 But, there are a few Cons.
 No fall color, vulnerable to pests if not taken care of right, slightly fragrant flowers, and occasional pruning.
 Plus, they won’t survive in very warm climates.
 Think carefully before deciding if this is the right tree for you.

 No fall color